AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 line.error(1);
 ```

-<br>To define an error, you should use special settings:
+<br>To define an error, you should use the special settings:

 <table width="400" border="1" class="dtTABLE">
 <tbody><tr>